livekit/components-js/packages/react/etc/components-react.api.md

 import { ParticipantPermission } from '@livekit/protocol';
 import { PinState } from '@livekit/components-core';
 import * as React_2 from 'react';
+import { ReceivedAgentTranscriptionMessage } from '@livekit/components-core';
 import { ReceivedChatMessage } from '@livekit/components-core';
 import { ReceivedDataMessage } from '@livekit/components-core';
 import { ReceivedMessage } from '@livekit/components-core';
 import { ReceivedTranscriptionSegment } from '@livekit/components-core';
+import { ReceivedUserTranscriptionMessage } from '@livekit/components-core';
 import { RemoteAudioTrack } from 'livekit-client';
 import { RemoteParticipant } from 'livekit-client';
 import { Room } from 'livekit-client';